The Amazing Media Habits Of 8-18 Year Olds

 So if you want to get a sense of where the world’s media habits are headed, it makes sense to watch what kids are doing.

-The Kaiser Family Foundation did just that in a comprehensive survey released last year.
+The Kaiser Family Foundation did just that in a comprehensive survey released in January.
 Kaiser surveyed more than 2,000 families, and turned up all sorts of interesting information about the media habits of 8-18 year olds.

 (Just go to the presentation >)